 Heading north from Ho Chi Minh City, travelers usually head one of two ways: the sand dunes of Mui Ne or the flower-covered mountains of Dalat.
-We couldn’t decide so we did a zigzag and squeezed in both!
-They couldn’t be more opposite but both lovely in their own right.
+We couldn’t decide between them so we did a zigzag and squeezed in both!
+These two Southern Vietnam getaways couldn’t be more opposite but both lovely in their own right.

 The city center of Dalat is not much to write home about but hop on a good ole $6/day motorbike rental and you’ll discover all sorts of interesting sites.
 One odd-ball gem is this 1950s pagoda built from glass and ceramic debris.
 Notice the dragon slithering across the facade…12,000 empty bottles make up his scales.

 Thien Vien Truc Lam isn’t on the must-see list but this lakeside monastery is a peaceful place for a stroll (except for the man-eating penguins…see FB slideshow for explanation).

 Remember, that $6 motorbike?
 Well it got a flat tire somewhere between a mountain peak and a city dump.
 We walked our moto down the hill to the nearest bike repair shop (it was only 1km away–these shops are literally everywhere in Southeast Asia).
 We were a little nervous waiting for our bill and it turned out to only be $3 and came with a rice wine shot.
 Gotta love it.

 With our brand new tire we continued 25km out of town to Elephant Falls.
 What makes these falls interesting is that you can’t see them in a single glance.
 These massive mossy rocks block the best vantage point so you need to climb over them, around them, behind them to get a good look.
 They make you explore and get a new perspective each time, Iguazu Falls is our favorite waterfall in the world for the same element of discovery.)